impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

 Let's start with the 2 open issues.

-[The very first issue](https://github.com/rbenv/rbenv/issues/865), in fact, tangentially mentions the `rbenv-env` plugin.
-Googling for "rbenv-env", I find [this Github repo](https://github.com/ianheggie/rbenv-env).
+[The very first issue](https://github.com/rbenv/rbenv/issues/865){:target="_blank" rel="noopener"}, in fact, tangentially mentions the `rbenv-env` plugin.
+Googling for "rbenv-env", I find [this Github repo](https://github.com/ianheggie/rbenv-env){:target="_blank" rel="noopener"}.
 Does this codebase contain logic which could illuminate how hooks are used?

 The README on the repo's homepage shows a pretty straightforward installation process: just run this one line of code: